 5. Reset All Settings

-You’ll find Reset All Settings in Settings -> General -> Reset, and it’s not something I recommend doing unless it’s absolutely necessary.
+You’ll find this reset by going to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings, and it’s not something I recommend doing unless it’s absolutely necessary.
 Reset All Settings doesn’t erase any of your personal data from your iPhone, but like the name suggests, it does reset all of your settings back to factory defaults.
 If you’ve taken the time to optimize your settings to get better battery life, for example, you’ll have to do it all over again.

 I don’t believe there’s a magic bullet for iPhone problems, but if I had to choose, Reset All Settings is about as close it gets.
 It’s worth a shot — I’ve seen Reset All Settings fix strange software problems before, and it’s not as time-consuming as the next step in the process, which is to back up and restore your iPhone.